Juliette Derricotte

-Juliette Derricotte (April 1, 1897 – November 7, 1931) was an American educator and political activist.
+Juliette Derricotte (April 1, 1897 – November 7, 1931) was an American educationist and political activist.
+At the time of her death, she was the Dean of Women at Fisk University.

 Her death, after being turned away from a white-only hospital following a car accident in Chattanooga, Tennessee, sparked outrage in the African-American community.
-At the time of her death, she was the Dean of Women at Fisk University.

 Early life

-Juliette Derricotte was born in Athens, Georgia, the fifth of nine children.
-Her parents were Isaac Derricotte, a cobbler, and Laura Derricotte, a seamstress.
-As a child she wanted to attend the Lucy Cobb Institute in Athens but the school was segregated and did not accept Black girls.
-This denial helped shape Juliette's perception of the world and her desire to change people's racial prejudices.
+Juliette Derricotte was born in Athens, Georgia, Her parents, Isaac and Laura, were former slaves, but at the time of her birth they worked as cobbler and a seamstress.
+As a child she wanted to attend the Lucy Cobb Institute in Athens but at that time the school was segregated and did not accept Black girls.
+This denial helped shape Derricotte's perception of the world and her desire to change people's racial prejudices.

 Education and career

 Derricotte's public speaking earned her a scholarship to attend Talladega College.
 After graduating in 1918, she enrolled at the Young Women's Christian Association (YWCA) Training School.
 She became the YWCA secretary of the National Student Council, where her responsibilities included visiting colleges, planning conferences, and fostering ideas and leadership.
 She is credited with re-establishing the council's ideology, helping it become more balanced, open, and interracial.

-In 1924, Derricotte became a member of the World Student Christian Federation and began traveling the world as a delegate representing American colleges.
+In 1924, she became a member of the World Student Christian Federation and began traveling the world as a delegate representing American colleges.
 In 1927, she received a master's degree in religious education from Columbia University.
 Her travels included a seven-week trip to Mysore, India starting in December, 1928 to attend the World Student Christian Conference.
 Seeing British colonialism in India, she drew parallels with the subjugation of African Americans in the United States, as a growing network of African American and Indian activists were doing at that time.
-She wrote about the insights and inspiration she gleaned from the trip in the African American magazine, The Crisis.
+She wrote about the insights and inspiration she gained from the trip in the African American magazine, The Crisis, including the joy of seeing “friends working, thinking, playing, living together in the finest sort of fellowship.”.

 Derricotte resigned from her YWCA position in 1929 to become Dean of Women at Fisk University in Nashville, Tennessee.
+She also became the first female trustee of Talladega College.

-Derricotte was an active member of Delta Sigma Theta and affiliated with the sorority's first graduate chapter in New York City.
-After her death, Delta Sigma Theta established a scholarship fund in her honor, awarded to members of the sorority employed in the social work field.
+Derricotte was an active member of the Delta Sigma Theta sorority and affiliated with its first graduate chapter in New York City.
+After her death, the sorority established a scholarship fund in her honor, awarded to sorority members employed in the social work field.